WA9ONY/Pico-RP2040/README101.md

 ChatGPT is a conversational AI text chat bot that remembers your multiple conversations.

-ChatGPT can prove Python code examples for programming the Raspberry Pi Pico microcontroller.
+ChatGPT can prove Python code examples for programming the Raspberry Pi Pico microcontroller (very cool capability).

   + [What is ChatGPT?](https://help.openai.com/en/articles/6783457-what-is-chatgpt)
   + [How ChatGPT Works Technically For Beginners](https://youtu.be/uCIa6V4uF84)